 Ah, DJing.
-With the advent of the 21st century, the DJ has supplanted the traditional musician when it comes to playing live performances, replacing guitars twangs and drum beats with electronic sounds and knob turning.
+With the advent of the 21st century, the DJ has supplanted the traditional musician when it comes to playing live performances, replacing guitars twangs, and drum beats with electronic sounds and knob turning.

 And talking about knobs, have you ever wondered why DJs turn knobs when performing?
-This is something that I always wondered when I was a little kid.
+This is something that I always wondered about when I was a little kid.

 After all, aside from talking a little bit on the mic, the only thing that a DJ does is tinker away in his controller, turning knobs while bobbing his head in sync with the beat.